Locket: Robust Feature-Locking Technique for Language Models: Design of

 $\alpha(x_i, \delta)$ is a function that adds $\delta$ to the LLM's latent activations for an input $x_i$, and $\epsilon$ is the perturbation budget where $||\delta||_2 \leq \epsilon$.
 To find the perturbations, we compute $\delta_i = \underset{\delta}{\text{argmin }} \mathcal{L}_{\text{evade}}(r_i, c_i; \delta)$.

-\emph{Robust Fine-tuning for Effectiveness:} Having computed the perturbations for different samples, we now update $\theta$ to minimize $\mathcal{L}_{\text{evade}}(c_i, r_i; \delta_i)$ averaging over all samples in $D_{\text{unauth}}$, which encourages the LLM to: \begin{enumerate*}[label={(\roman*)}] \item increase the likelihood of the \emph{preferred refusal completion} $c_i$, \item decrease the probability of producing the \emph{actual correct response} $r_i$ \end{enumerate*}.
+\emph{Robust Fine-tuning for Effectiveness:} With the perturbations for different samples, we now update $\theta$ to minimize $\mathcal{L}_{\text{robust}}$, the average of $\mathcal{L}_{\text{evade}}(c_i, r_i; \delta_i)$ over all samples in $D_{\text{unauth}}$, which encourages the LLM to: \begin{enumerate*}[label={(\roman*)}] \item increase the likelihood of the \emph{preferred refusal completions} $c_i$, \item decrease the probability of producing the \emph{actual correct responses} $r_i$ \end{enumerate*}.
 In this way, we get an adapter to robustly lock $f$.

-\textbf{\underline{Merging Adapters.}} Once we have the fine-tuned adapters, to avoid a degradation of utility and effectiveness, it is necessary to minimize the interference between different adapters when merging them to lock multiple features.
+\textbf{\underline{Merging Adapters.}} Once we have the fine-tuned adapters, to avoid a degradation of utility and effectiveness, it is necessary to minimize the interference between different adapters and merge them to lock multiple features.
 Formally, if the client is authorized to use $f_j$, we attach adapters $\{a_k:\, k\neq j\}$ to the base LLM for locking unauthorized features $f_{-j}$ (Figure \ref{fig:overview}).
 During evaluation (\Snospace~\ref{sec:mergingEval}), we observe that after applying LAT, the LLM refuses unlocked features (over-refusal), as the adapters reinforce the refusal directions.
-This results in the LLM generating "\texttt{Sorry, sorry, sorry...}" for every prompt.
+This results in the LLM generating "\texttt{Sorry, sorry, ...}" for every prompt.
 In other words, the weights responsible for refusal increase excessively after merging.
 This causes utility degradation.
 Consequently, existing merging methods (\S\ref{sec:background}) result in over-refusal, and a new approach is needed to address this problem.